Ecology of truffières: Geographic, geologic, and topographic characteristics

 The density of your host trees is very important when planting your truffière.
 If your plant spacing is not adequate or too wide for your climate and soil, your truffières’ yields can be severely diminished or eliminated altogether.
 We recommend that if you are unsure of how to proceed, you can take advantage of our consulting services.
 Customers of this service see reduced stress and the insurance of professional, timely orchard establishment optimized for production.

 Usually, plants are spaced at 18 ft.x18 ft. or 20 ft.×20 ft., but plants in the row can be increased and the rows placed at a greater distance (18 ft.×20 ft., 15 ft.×20 ft. or 12 ft.×30 ft.).
-In these cases, rows are planted north to south, allowing sunlight to reach the center of the entire row.
+In all cases, rows are planted north to south, allowing sunlight to reach the center of the entire row.

 When working the soil in preparation for planting, orchard work must be done in the summer and autumn months.
 Light tractors are best used for plowing on dry soils.
 On this note, avoid working after rainfall as soil compaction results, hindering mycelium growth.
 If your soil is favorable, but drainage is not adequate, deeper plowing and/or sub-soiling will break any compacted layers and correct drainage.
-Also, if possible, avoid mixing soil layers, as this leads to a delay in your truffières fruiting.
+If possible, avoid mixing soil layers, as this leads to a delay in your truffières fruiting.
 As you may recall, the importance of pH was previously mentioned.
 To adjust pH, we recommend taking a slow approach and neutralizing the soil over the first several years of orchard establishment.
-For cultivated truffles, the target pH for fruiting is 7.5 to 8.5.
+For cultivated truffles, the target pH for fruiting is almost always between 7.5 to 8.5.

 The Economics of Growing Truffles